Bachelor of Arts in History in Rome

-Students who are following the pre-Fall 2016 major, can review the requirements here.
+Students who are following the pre-Fall 2016 major, can review these requirements.

 Requirements for the Degree (as of Fall 2016)